 Core services to study:

 - EC2 – As the most fundamental compute service offered by AWS, you should know about EC2 inside out.

-- Elastic Block Store – As the primary storage solution of EC2, study on the types of EBS volumes available.
-Also study how to secure, backup and restore EBS volumes.
+- Elastic Block Store – As the primary storage solution of EC2, study the types of EBS volumes available.
+Also study how to secure, backup, and restore EBS volumes.

-- S3 / Glacier – AWS offers many types of S3 storage depending on your needs.
-Study what these types are and what differs between them.
-Also review on the capabilities of S3 such as hosting a static website, securing access to objects using policies, lifecycle policies, etc. Learn as much about S3 as you can.
+- S3 / Glacier – Study the S3 storage types are and what differs between them.
+Also review the capabilities of S3 such as hosting a static website, securing access to objects using policies, lifecycle policies, etc. Learn as much about S3 as you can.

 - VPC – Study every service that is used to create a VPC (subnets, route tables, internet gateways, nat gateways, VPN gateways, etc).
-Also, review on the differences of network access control lists and security groups, and during which situations they are applied.
+Also, review the differences between network access control lists and security groups, and during which situations they are applied.

 - Route 53 – Study the different types of records in Route 53.
 Study also the different routing policies.
 Know what hosted zones and domains are.

 - RDS – Know how each RDS database differs from one another, and how they are different from Aurora.
 Determine what makes Aurora unique, and when it should be preferred from other databases (in terms of function, speed, cost, etc).
 Learn about parameter groups, option groups, and subnet groups.